-Plan category Number of securities to be issued upon exercise of outstanding options, warrants and rights Weighted- average exercise price of outstanding options, warrants and rights remaining available for future issuance under equity compensation plans (excluding securities reflected in column (a)) (a) (b) (c) Equity compensation plans approved by security holders 6,253,393 (1) \$6.99 5,952,479 (2) Equity compensation plans not approved by security holders Total 6,253,393 5,952,479
+Plan category Number of securities to be issued upon exercise of outstanding options, warrants and rights Weighted- average exercise price of outstanding options, warrants and rights Number of securities remaining available for future issuance under equity compensation plans (excluding securities reflected in column (a)) (a) (b) (c) Equity compensation plans approved by security holders 4,885,610 (1) \$10.04 4,453,236 (2) Equity compensation plans not approved by security holders Total 4,885,610 4,453,236

-- (1) Consists of shares subject to outstanding options under our 2003 Plan, our 2008 Plan, and our 2012 Plan. - (2) Consists of 679,724 shares available for future issuance under our 2003 Stock Plan, which plan expires on September 25, 2013, and 5,272,755 shares available for future issuance under our 2012 Plan.
+(1) Consists of shares subject to outstanding options under our 2003 Plan, our 2008 Plan, and our 2012 Plan.
+No future issuances will be made from our 2003 Plan or our 2008 Plan.

+(2) Consists of 4,453,236 shares available for future issuance under our 2012 Plan.
 Under the terms of the 2012 Plan, the aggregate number of shares of Class A common stock that may be subject to options and other awards is equal to the sum of (1) 3,076,923 shares of Class A common stock, (2) any shares available for issuance under the 2008 Plan as of March 13, 2012, (3) any shares underlying any award outstanding under the 2008 Plan as of March 13, 2012 that, on or after that date, is forfeited, terminates, expires, or lapses for any reason, or is settled for cash without the delivery of shares, and (4) an annual increase in the number of shares available under the 2012 Plan equal to up to 3% of the number of shares of our common and preferred stock outstanding at the end of the previous year, as determined by the Board of Directors.